ClimberMel/ClimberMel/README.md

 - 💬 Ask me about python or tkinter...
 I'm getting pretty good
 - 📫 How to reach me: here or on discord ClimberMel's ib_insync server
 - 😄 Pronouns: we like anything but Mister... makes me feel old!  😄
-- ⚡ Fun fact: On average a stock market correction happens every 2 years.
-Last one was Mar 2020...
+- ⚡ Fun fact: No matter how hard I work at making fool proof programs, Mother Nature works just as hard and making better fools!

 ##### Donation Button